 Talks by our speakers are available for a wide range of audiences: professional groups, clinicians including physicians and allied healthcare providers, community organizations and the general public.
 Our speakers’ topics include the following:

-- Bringing the Fountain of Health to Age Friendly Communities
+- How Well do the Fountain of Health Tools Work?

 For more information about our speakers from each region of Canada, see below: